Astronaut quits halfway through training, 1st in 50 years

 CAPE CANAVERAL, Fla.
 (AP) — For the first time in 50 years, an astronaut-in-training is quitting NASA.

 Astronaut candidate Robb Kulin has resigned halfway through his two years of training at Johnson Space Center in Houston.
-A NASA spokeswoman says his departure is effective Friday and that he is leaving for personal reasons that the space agency cannot discuss due to privacy laws.
+NASA spokeswoman Brandi Dean said his departure is effective Friday and that he is leaving for personal reasons that the space agency cannot discuss due to privacy laws.

-Kulin, 34, was among 12 new astronauts chosen last summer from a record 18,300 applicants.
-An Alaskan native, Kulin was working as a senior manager at SpaceX when selected and said at the time he was hoping to fly on a vehicle he helped design.
+Kulin was among 12 new astronauts chosen last summer from a record 18,300 applicants.
+Kulin, 34, was working as a senior manager at SpaceX when selected and said at the time he was hoping to fly on a vehicle he helped design.
 SpaceX and Boeing are developing NASA’s first commercial crew capsules, due to launch within the next year.

+He grew up in Anchorage, Alaska, and worked as a commercial fisherman in Alaska and an ice driller in Antarctica.

 Most Read Local Stories